microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/browsersharedcookie-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a [session cookie](../resources/browsersharedcookie.md) that can be shared between a Microsoft Edge and an Internet Explorer process, while using [Internet Explorer mode](/deployedge/edge-ie-mode).
+Get a [session cookie](../resources/browsersharedcookie.md) that can be shared between a Microsoft Edge process and an Internet Explorer process, while using [Internet Explorer mode](/deployedge/edge-ie-mode).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).